Office of the Special Investigator: Resources and staffing

 According to the 2025-26 Portfolio Budget Statements, OSI's total resourcing for 2025-26 is $57.5 million, with an Average Staffing Level of 120 in 2025-26, down from 162 in 2024-25.
 OSI publishes annual reports and budget information through the Transparency Portal.

 Investigations and proceedings

 On 20 March 2023 a joint OSI and AFP investigation resulted in the first charge of a war crime under Australian law against a former Special Air Service Regiment soldier, Oliver Schulz.
 He was charged with one count of war crime - murder under subsection 268.70(1) of the Criminal Code Act 1995.
 Subsequent court proceedings and media reporting have confirmed he is expected to face trial, with dates subject to national security processes.

+On 7 April 2026 Ben Roberts-Smith was arrested, and is expected to be charged with five counts of the war crime of murder.